Terry Goodkind

 Terry Lee Goodkind (January 11, 1948 – September 17, 2020) was an American writer.
-He was known for the epic fantasy series The Sword of Truth as well as the contemporary suspense novel The Law of Nines (2009), which has ties to his fantasy series.
+He was known for the epic fantasy series The Sword of Truth, as well as the contemporary suspense novel The Law of Nines (2009), which has ties to his fantasy series.
 The Sword of Truth series sold 25 million copies worldwide and was translated into more than 20 languages.
-Additionally, it was adapted into a television series called Legend of the Seeker.
-Legend of the Seeker premiered on November 1, 2008 and ran for two seasons; the television series finished in May 2010.
+Additionally, it was adapted into a television series called Legend of the Seeker which premiered on November 1, 2008, and ran for two seasons until May 2010.

-Goodkind was a proponent of Ayn Rand's philosophical approach of Objectivism, and made references to Rand's ideas and novels in his works.
+Goodkind was a proponent of Ayn Rand's philosophical approach of objectivism, and made references to Rand's ideas and novels in his works.

 Early life

 Goodkind was born in 1948, and his home town was Omaha, Nebraska.
 Due to his dyslexia, he showed limited interest in academic studies and did not pursue formal education beyond high school.

 Goodkind's dyslexia initially dissuaded him from any interest in writing.
 Before starting his career as a writer, Goodkind built cabinets and violins, and was a marine and wildlife artist, selling his paintings in galleries.